neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 pytest tests/test_validation.py
 ```

-or to run any tests whose name matches a keyword:
+or to run any tests with names that match a keyword:

 ```bash
 pytest -k validate